Post

 Key Question:

-How might we modernize the POS experience and architecture while maintaining reliability and minimizing staff re-training?
+How might we modernize the POS experience and architecture while maintaining reliability and minimizing staff retraining?

 🎯 UX Goals